anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 directory on the worker node on which the container is running.
 Note, this means that the ephemeral storage is mounted locally in the worker node filesystem.
-The filesystem can be physically external to the worker node (e.g. iSCSI, NFS, FC) but the container will still reference it as part of the local filesystem.
+The filesystem can be physically external to the worker node (e.g., iSCSI, NFS, FC) but the container will still reference it as part of the local filesystem.

 Additional storage might also be attached to a container through the use of Kubernetes Volumes - this can be storage from the worker node filesystem (through hostPaths - not recommended), or it can be external storage that is accessed through the use of a Volume Plugin.
-Volume Plugins allow the use of a storage protocol (e.g. iSCSI, NFS) or management API (e.g. Cinder, EBS) for the attaching and mounting of storage into a Pod.
+Volume Plugins allow the use of a storage protocol (e.g., iSCSI, NFS) or management API (e.g.m Cinder, EBS) for the attaching and mounting of storage into a Pod.
 This additional storage, that is attached to a container using a Kubernetes Volume, does not live and die with the container but instead follows the lifecycle of the Pod that the container is